FastQCS3-direct/fastqcs3/README.md

 	you run a new dataset to visualize all at the same time. i.e. `app.run_server(host='127.0.0.1', port='8050', debug=False)` followed by
 		`app.run_server(host='128.0.0.1', port='8050', debug=False)`
+	We hope to modify this in the future to allow users to run multiple directories at once.

-	3. Unit testing in dash can be complicated--most of our unit tests are designed to focus on the accurate generation of dataframes to then be plotted later in Dash.
-The main testing functions can be found in the `py_files` directory and they perform tests on our data manipulation scripts.
+	3. Unit testing in dash can be complicated, so most of our unit tests are designed to focus on the accurate generation of dataframes to then be plotted later in Dash.
+The main testing functions can be found in the `py_files` directory and they perform tests on our data manipulation scripts within that directory.
+Running nosetests on that directory after running the pkl.py script on the demo_data_v1 directory indicates passing results.

-	4. The classifier we use in this repo was not trained by us--it's a commonly used microbiome classifier that we borred from the QIIME2 tutorials.
+	4. The classifier we use in this repo was not trained by us; it's a commonly used microbiome classifier that we borred from the QIIME2 tutorials.
 In the future, we'd like to develop our own pipeline to train a user-specific classifier.